 That’s why we have put together a short guide to IR35 and how to ensure you’re getting the best-quality IT contractors who are completely IR35-compliant to support your business.

 IR35 is a piece of tax legislation introduced in 2000 to ensure that contractors operate as true limited companies providing a service and pay a fair level of National Insurance and tax.
 This was aimed at targeting contractors who were termed ‘disguised employees’, and were for all intents and purposes functioning as full-time employees without paying the associated taxes.
 Those ‘disguised employees’ were deemed to operate inside IR35, and those who truly worked independently through their own limited companies or umbrella companies were deemed outside of IR35.

-The parameters of IR35 aren’t changing, however the rules regarding who determines whether a contractor is inside or outside of IR35 are.
-Previously the responsibility lay with the contractor to self-declare their compliance, and after April it will be the end-user business’ responsibility to determine whether contractors are operating inside or outside of IR35.
+The parameters of IR35 haven’t changed, however the rules regarding who determines whether a contractor is inside or outside of IR35 has.
+Previously the responsibility lay with the contractor to self-declare their compliance, and after April 2021 it is now the end-user business’ responsibility to determine whether contractors are operating inside or outside of IR35.

 Doing your due diligence to ensure your contractor is rightfully operating outside of IR35 will mean you get the full services and cost-saving benefits of your contractor without fear of fines from HMRC.

 Engaging a contractor can be hugely beneficial to your business and your projects, they have a wide range of specialisms and can support a broad range of projects and operational functions.
 Contractors were particularly useful during the pandemic when organisations sought to keep overheads low whilst maximising on specialist projects.
 Given the success of this it is likely that many will continue to use contractors as a cost-effective means of resourcing specialist projects whilst remaining agile.